 Stablecoins are cryptocurrencies pegged to real-world fiat currencies or other stable assets.
 Curve Finance is just one of the many DeFi platforms that use pools of stablecoins to enable easy asset transactions between users.

-Once the Ethereum network undergoes the 2.0 update, DeFi users will stake their Ether and gain rewards through staking providers or by validating blocks on the Ethereum blockchain.
+Once the Ethereum network undergoes the 2.0 update, DeFi users will stake their Ether and gain rewards through staking providers or validating blocks on the Ethereum blockchain.

 Wrapping is the practice of making one asset from a blockchain compatible with another blockchain.
 For example, DeFi projects like WBTC enable users to wrap Bitcoin to be ERC-20 compatible and backed 1:1 in value to increase liquidity on the network and widen the spectrum of economic operations.